Mother and daughter on riverbank

 Books for Children and Young People

 We would encourage adults to read these stories before sharing them with their children due to the sensitive nature of the topics discussed.
-The content may not be suitable for every child and therefore each book should be considered based on the individual child’s emotional capacity, life-experiences and understanding / ability to cope with the sensitive topics continued.
+The content may not be suitable for every child / young person and therefore each book should be considered based on the individual child / young person’s emotional capacity, life-experiences, and understanding / ability to cope with the sensitive topics.
 Careful planning is often required for adoptive children.

 • The Story of Tracy Breaker (and subsequent series) - Jacqueline Wilson